 |John Lester and Eddie Colman Court||#2|

-Studying at University of Salford
+University of Salford Reputation

-Many well-known people have studied at the University of Salford; Actors Robert Powell and Steve Edge, comedians Peter Kay and Jason Manford, Milkshake! children's presenter Jen Pringle, BBC football commentator Conor McNamara and Members of Parliament George Howarth, Barbara Keeley and Andrew Gwynne.
+Many well-known people have studied at the University of Salford; actors Robert Powell and Steve Edge, comedians Peter Kay and Jason Manford, Milkshake! children's presenter Jen Pringle, BBC football commentator Conor McNamara and Members of Parliament George Howarth, Barbara Keeley and Andrew Gwynne.

 CoursesAccountingAerospace engineeringAnatomy, physiology & pathologyArchitectureArchitecture, building & planningBiologyBuildingBusiness studiesChemical, process & energy engineeringChemistryCinematics & photographyCivil engineeringComplementary medicineComputer scienceCreative writingDanceDesignDramaEconomicsElectronic & electrical engineeringEnglish studiesFinanceFine artHistoryHuman resource managementJournalismLawManagementMarketingMathematics & statisticsMechanical, production & manufacturing engineeringMedia studiesMedical technologyMedicineMicrobiologyMolecular biology, biophysics & biochemistryMusicNursingPhysical geography & environmental sciencePhysical sciencesPhysics & astronomyPlanning (urban, rural & regional)PoliticsPsychologySocial policySocial workSociologySports scienceTechnologyTourism, transport & travelZoology